iamDREAMO/30DayMapChallenge-2023/README.md

 # Day 17: FLOW
-# Title: Title: International Students in United States place of Origin from West Africa, 2022/2023
+# Title: International Students in United States place of Origin from West Africa, 2022/2023

 ![Flow Map-Benedict-Kofi-Amofah](https://github.com/iamDREAMO/30DayMapChallenge-2023/assets/89151426/06864ad6-1f84-4e29-93bf-c7f94125a6ee)
 The concept of flow under the 2023 ##30daymapchallenge was geared towards flow of transport and people.
 I picked on the flow of people and the next step was data sourcing.